 Both In the Clinic and Knowledge Hub articles are also designed to link out to external sources and resources, and signpost to relevant management guidelines (including NICE), external educational resources and curricula.

 Who is behind GeNotes?

-GeNotes has been developed by Health Education England’s Genomics Education Programme in collaboration with clinical and scientific experts from across the health service.
+GeNotes has been developed by NHS England’s Genomics Education Programme in collaboration with clinical and scientific experts from across the health service.

 The GeNotes roadmap

-Following many months of consultation, writing, reviewing and a robust alpha testing phase, GeNotes is currently in a public beta phase, with oncology the first specialty to feature.
-It will be joined over the coming months by:
+Following many months of consultation, writing, reviewing and a robust alpha testing phase, GeNotes is currently in a public beta phase while we assess user feedback and make improvements.
+Oncology, fetal and women’s health and paediatrics are the first specialties to be featured, and will be joined over the coming months by: